dynawo/dyn-grid-compliance-verification/README.md

 ### System requirements

-The requirements at the OS-level are rather minimal: one just needs a recent Linux distribution in which you should install Dyna&omega;o's requirements, plus **LaTeX** and **Python**.
+The requirements at the OS-level are rather minimal: one just needs a recent Linux distribution.
 If you do not have any strong preference, we would recommend Debian 12 or higher, as well as Ubuntu 22.04 LTS or higher.

 To be more specific, we explicitly list here the packages to be installed, assuming a Debian/Ubuntu system:

-* Install the following packages, required by Dyna&omega;o:
+* Install the following packages (required by Dyna&omega;o):
   ```bash
   apt install curl unzip gcc g++ cmake
   ```